-We approved the cost reduction program (the "Plan") to align operations with the changes in corporate strategy.
-Under the Plan, we reduced headcount by approximately 47% through a reduction in its workforce.
+In January 2023, we approved a cost reduction program (the "Plan") to align operations with changes in our corporate strategy.
+Under the Plan, we reduced headcount by approximately 47% through a reduction in our workforce.
 The reduction in force began in February 2023 and was completed in April 2023.